cubistcastle/static-site-generators/README.md

 static-site-generators
 ======================

-This is a mini-review of static site generators.
+This is a mini-review of static site generators using those that were previously recommended to me on [my blog](http://blog.steve.org.uk).

-If you have updates/corrections then please feel free to submit pull requests.
+I'm happy to receive updates, corrections, or suggestions of further tools to review.
+Please just fork this repository and submit a pull request.

 History